-If drilled piers are questionable, pile integrity testing (PIT) and further investigation may be required in accordance with Article 411-5 of the 2012 Standard Specifications for Roads and Structures.
-A drilled pier shall be considered defective in accordance with Subarticle 411-5(D) of the 2012 Standard Specifications for Roads and Structures and drilled pier acceptance shall be based in part on the criteria in Article 411-6 of the 2012 Standard Specifications for Roads and Structures in Subarticle 411-6(C) of the 2012 Standard Specifications for Roads and Structures.
+If drilled piers are questionable, pile integrity testing (PIT) and further investigation may be required in accordance with Article 411-5 of the 2018 Standard Specifications for Roads and Structures.
+A drilled pier shall be considered defective in accordance with Subarticle 411-5(D) of the 2018 Standard Specifications for Roads and Structures and drilled pier acceptance shall be based in part on the criteria in Article 411-6 of the 2018 Standard Specifications for Roads and Structures except for the top of pier tolerances in Subarticle 411-6(C) of the 2018 Standard Specifications for Roads and Structures.

 If a drilled pier is under further investigation, do not grout core holes, backfill around the pier or perform any work on the drilled pier until the Engineer accepts the pier.
 If the drilled pier is accepted, dewater and grout core holes and backfill around the pier with approved material to finished grade.
-If the Engineer determines a pier is unacceptable, remediation shall be required in accordance with Article 411-6 of the 2012 Standard Specifications for Roads and Structures.
+If the Engineer determines a pier is unacceptable, remediation shall be required in accordance with Article 411-6 of the 2018 Standard Specifications for Roads and Structures.
 No additional compensation or extension of completion date or time will be allowed for remediation of unacceptable drilled piers or post repair testing.